sam-wee/edb-osp/_resources/0-covid-19.md

 - Subscribe to our official [Telegram channel](https://t.me/SGNchannel) (Tap on "JOIN" to subscribe) or join our regional Telegram chats to get advice and support from those in similar predicaments as you.

+- Keep updated with the latest news resources and public statements [below](#latest-news).

 - For further queries, please contact us at [hello@singaporeglobalnetwork.com](mailto:hello@singaporeglobalnetwork.com).
 During this period, we know you may be anxious so we will do our best to get back to you in less than 12 hours.

 <hr>